-Gold Coast Juniper has attractive chartreuse foliage which emerges gold in spring.
-The scale-like leaves are highly ornamental and remain chartreuse throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Gold Coast Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive chartreuse evergreen foliage which emerges gold in spring.
+The scale-like sprays of foliage are highly ornamental and remain chartreuse throughout the winter.

 Gold Coast Juniper is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Gold Coast Juniper is recommended for the following landscape applications;

 - General Garden Use